 Creating successful online videos doesn't have to mean new shoots, big budgets, and a creative overhaul.
 If you're resourceful, creating digital content can be easy.

 One way we found to get new content up cheaply and quickly: Don't start from scratch.
 Repurpose and recut your existing assets to put together options that could play well on digital video platforms.
-When we ran our Unskippable Labs experiments with Mondelez International, Mountain Dew, and L'Oréal Paris, we made small tweaks to existing creative to develop different, online-optimised versions.
+When we ran our Unskippable Labs experiments with Mondelez International, Mountain Dew, and L'Oréal Paris, we made small tweaks to existing creative to develop different, online-optimized versions.
 Production costs were low and recutting the creative took less than a day.

 Constraints on budget and time can also jumpstart your creative juices.
 Once you have a solid insight and a well-defined creative platform, create-a-thons like the one BBDO and Mars ran last year can result in quirky, clever videos that move the needle on key metrics.
 Even industry leaders are in support of brands rethinking the rules to stay agile and excellent.
 As BBDO's President and CEO Andrew Robertson put it, agencies must have "the confidence to think a little less and to create and experiment a bit more."